troychaplin/block-accessibility-checks/README.md

 ### Additional Validation Systems

+**Post & Page Title Validation:**
+- Ensures posts and pages have a title set for accessibility and SEO
+- Validates in real-time as users type in the title field
+- Prevents publishing content without a title
+- Configurable independently for posts and pages

 **Post Meta Field Validation:**
 - Validate required custom fields with real-time feedback
 - Automatic post locking when meta validation fails